About Suffrage 125

 More than 125 years ago, New Zealand women were vigorously campaigning to achieve the right to vote and would finally win that right in September of 1893.
 Now, as we remember, celebrate and look to the future, the Ministry for Women, Te Minitatanga mō ngā Wāhine was proud to be coordinating activities and events which marked this significant milestone.
 These celebrations recognised New Zealanders from diverse cultural backgrounds that have contributed to progressing women’s rights.

-On 19 September 1893 New Zealand became the first self-governing country to grant women the vote.
+On 19 September 1893, after submitting a petition with nearly 32,000 signatures, New Zealand became the first self-governing country to grant women the vote.
 In most other democracies – including Britain and the United States – women did not get that right until after the First World War.
 New Zealand women voted for the first time in a general election on 28 November 1893.
-You can see the suffrage petition in the He Tohu exhibition at National Library in Wellington.
+The 1893 suffrage petition is on display as part of the He Tohu exhibition at the National Library in Wellington.
 More information on the suffrage campaign and the people who signed the petition is available on New Zealand History website.

 Film screenings, ballet, exhibitions, publications, gala evenings and small gatherings… all are part of the rich collection of events and commemorations that are planned throughout the year and across the country – and the list is still growing.

 Get in touch for more information on Suffrage 125 and how to get involved or follow the Suffrage 125 Facebook page.